joccing/ICT303-assignment2/README.md

 except ModuleNotFoundError:
   pass

-# PLEASE MODIFY BASE PATH
+# PLEASE MODIFY BASE PATH, call the folder 'kaggle_dog' as below
-BASE_PATH = F"/content/gdrive/My Drive/path/to/your/assignment/"
+BASE_PATH = F"/content/gdrive/My Drive/path/to/your/assignment/kaggle_dog/"
-# Name of zip files
+# Name of zip files that you put into the path above
 zipfiles = ['dog-breed-identification.zip']

 from config import *